Godofdrakes/BattleBit.Playground/Playground.Permissions/README.md

 # Privileges

-A WIP module to add per-player permissions to a server.
+A WIP module to add per-player permissions to a server

 ## Installation